syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## tooltipRender

-The `tooltipRender` event is triggered before the tooltip of the HeatMap is rendered on the HeatMap cell.
-To know more about the arguments of this event, refer [here](../api/heatmap/tooltiprender/).
+The [tooltipRender](../api/heatmap/tooltiprender/) event is triggered before the tooltip is rendered on the HeatMap cell.
+To know more about the arguments of this event, refer [here](../api/heatmap/iTooltipEventArgs/).

 {% if page.publishingplatform == "typescript" %}